DevKrieger/Test/03_console/rollout-server.md

 * Independent infrastructure
 * Resource version controlling over the McNative Console
 * Automatically plugin rollout to your servers
-* Different profiles for productive, stage and development environments
+* Different profiles for production, stage and development environments

 ## Architecture
-As you can see in the figure, the rollout server installed on your server talks to our infrastructure to get the latest configured settings from the McNative Console.
+As you can see in the picture, the rollout server installed on your server talks to our infrastructure to get the latest configured settings from the McNative Console.
 The rollout server will then download and cache the configured resources.
 Your game and proxy servers will contact your rollout server to get the configured resource version.